 Have you seen all of the pictures of those beautifully stenciled walls on Pinterest?
 I mean there were the pros:

-- I have stenciled before in small scale with projects like this wall map or my favorite Beer Safe which was completed later.
+- I have stenciled before in small scale with many, many projects like this wall map, several signs including this Christmas Farmhouse Sign, and an intricate Beer Safe Refrigerator.
 Clearly, I don’t mind the concept of stencils.

 Doesn’t it seem like a no-brainer?!